 In October 2018, film actor R Madhavan announced the making of a biographical film Rocketry: The Nambi Effect on Sri Narayanan which has been written and directed by R Madhavan.
 The trailer of this film was released on YouTube on 1 April 2021, which received a lot of support and the trailer is being well-liked by the audience.
 The trailer of this film has so far been praised by many big stars like Mahesh Babu and Suriya.

 This biographical film made by Narayanan Ji will definitely make you emotional.
 This film shows all the events that happened to him, which you must also see once.
-The character of Narayanan Ji was played in the film by the talented actor R Madhavan and in his opposite, Simran Bagga will also be seen in the lead role.
+The character of Narayanan Ji was played in the film by the talented actor R Madhavan and his opposite, Simran Bagga will also be seen in the lead role.
 The film was scheduled to be released on 1 July 2022.

-Some Interesting Fact About Nambi Narayanan:
+Some Interesting Facts About Nambi Narayanan:

-- Nambi Narayanan was born on 12 December 1941 in Nagercoil village in Kanyakumari district, Tamil Nadu.
+- NambiNambi Narayanan was born on 12 December 1941 in Nagercoil village in Kanyakumari district, Tamil Nadu.

 - His full name was S. Nambi Narayanan.

 - He was born into a very middle-class family.
 He has also been a classmate of YS Rajan, another scientist from ISRO during his early education.

 - Narayanan did his B Tech in Mechanical Engineering from Thiagarajar College of Engineering, Madras.